 - Leave the shades open.
 If you’re in the northern hemisphere, congrats it’s summer!
 By leaving the blinds behind our curtains open slightly it helps more light get in the room so I am more in sync with natural sunlight rhythms. then I can just hibernate in winter, like a bear.

 - Apps ahoy!
 I use Lululemon’s 1/2 marathon training app.
 It’s great to be able to check things off every day.
 I also use Nike+ to track my runs.
 If I’m planning a new route, I also use MilerMeter to map it out.

 - Library books!
 I really enjoyed Born to Run and Complete Book of Women’s Running.
-I also read Eat and Run: My Unlikely Journey to Ultramarathon Greatness (Jurek was featured in Born to Run.
+Eat and Run: My Unlikely Journey to Ultramarathon Greatness was also a good read.
+Jurek was featured in Born to Run.
 I was interested to read his book since he’s a vegan ultramarathoner.
 I felt like he left a big chunk out of this bio though since he wrote this book after his divorce.
-Still an interesting read though.)
+Still an interesting read though.
 Tip: did you know lots of libraries let you check out Kindle books?
 It’s awesome.

 - Run distractions – while music is a great way to pass the time, some days you might be lost in your own thoughts and the scenery, and others you feel bored.
 When I’m struggling, I do silly things like say “I’ll run to the next light pole”, and then the next, or I’ll count my steps for a while, and then it passes.

-- Some runs suck - if I scroll through my Nike+ activity, I see plenty of frowny or half smile faces that I entered for it feeling so-so or tired.
-Yes, there are days that I marked as awesome, but the things they share in common is that after running you usually feel great regardless.
+- Some runs suck – if I scroll through my Nike+ activity, I see plenty of frowny or half smile faces that I entered for it feeling so-so or tired.
+Yes, there are days that I marked as awesome.
+However, the things they share in common is that after running you usually feel great regardless.

 Are you a runner?
 Any tips to add?